-A cramp is defined as a spontaneous or involuntary electrical activity of a large number of skeletal muscle fibres that quickly develops into a painful, sustained contraction (muscle spasm).
+A cramp is defined as a spontaneous or involuntary electrical activity of many skeletal muscle fibres that quickly develops into a painful, sustained contraction (muscle spasm).

 Cramps can be divided into two categories:

-As their names suggest, EAMC occur during/post exercise and nocturnal cramps occur, by definition, at nighttime.
-If the contraction is severe enough it can cause you to enter a state of functional disability or, if nocturnal, sleep disturbance.
+As their names suggest, EAMC occurs during/post-exercise, and nocturnal cramps occur, by definition, at nighttime.
+If the contraction is severe enough, it can cause you to enter a state of functional disability or, if nocturnal, sleep disturbance.